PoisotLab/ms_metaweb_transfer/README.md

 point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
-Interactions tend reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv;
+Interactions tend to reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv;
 @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet;
 @Hutchinson2017CopSig].
 Finally, species interactions at macro-ecological scales